Loading...

 Author: Chris Page - Published Thu 28 of May, 2020 20:10 BST - (5067 Reads)

 The country may be in dire straits at the moment, but fortunately the government is pressing ahead with its Restoring Your Railway initiative by announcing the ten successful bids in the first round of the Ideas Fund on 23 May 2020.
 A common factor of the successful bids, if delivered, is that they will connect significant numbers of people to the rail network.
 Ilkeston Station was successfully reopened in 2017 – after 40 years of Ilkeston being the largest town in England without any train service.
-Image by Ilkeston Advertiser.
+Image supplied by Ilkeston Advertiser.

 Relieving Castlefield